 The last thing to conquer in the world of latex paint was the superior leveling aspect of oil or alkyd paint.
 This is why it was very common up until the last decade to use oil paint for trim work and other accent areas where a glass smooth finish was desired.
 New and exciting hybrid paints have recently come into the market that offer the best of both worlds in a paint.
 They act like a latex and an oil paint in one.
 To get technical it’s an oil emulsified in water.
 It dries to a hard finish like oil paint, but washes up with water like latex and it doesn’t have the extremely strong odour of oil paint.

 What Do I Do With Leftover Paint I Don’t Need Or Empty Paint Cans?

 When we paint for you we take away all our painting material garbage including the empty paint cans.
 We usually leave any leftover paint with the customer.
-They like to have it on hand for any future use.
+They usually like to have it on hand for any future use or touch ups.
 If you don’t want it we will take it away and recyle it for you.

 If you have been doing your own painting and have empty paint cans or left over paint in the Nanaimo area you can take it to the Nanaimo Recycling Depot.
 Check their website for the restrictions of what type of paint they will accept.
-It must be labeled and identifiable. https://www.regionalrecycling.ca/ In the Parksville area paint can be taken to the Parksville Bottle and Recyling Exchange at 611A Alberni Highway.
-There website is here: https://www.return-it.ca/locations/parksville-bottle-recycling/ If you have useable paint that you want to donate see if the Restore that supports Habitat for Humanity in Nanaimo will accept it. http://www.habitatmvi.org/restore/
+It must be labeled and identifiable. https://www.regionalrecycling.ca/ In the Parksville area paint can be taken to the Parksville Bottle and Recyling. https://www.return-it.ca/locations/parksville-bottle-recycling/ If you have useable paint that you want to donate see if the Restore that supports Habitat for Humanity in Nanaimo will accept it. http://www.habitatmvi.org/restore/

 How Do I Store Paint?